treasure-data/react-treasure-preview-table/README.md

 # react td preview table

-Get the module located at `react-td-preview-table.js` and include it in your project.
+Get the module located at `td-preview-table.js` and include it in your project.

+Usable with CommonJS, ADM, and Globals.
+The exposed global is `TdPreviewTable`.

 ## Development